Shelly and Stuart Topham at Infinity Coffee, Helderberg Nature Reserve

 The business

-Infinity Coffee is a specialty coffee shop at Helderberg Nature Reserve in Somerset West, run by Shelly and Stuart Topham.
+Infinity Coffee is a mobile coffee café permanently based at Helderberg Nature Reserve in Somerset West, run by Shelly and Stuart Topham — a Gordon's Bay couple who turned a passion for coffee into a genuine community fixture.
 Situated at the entrance to one of the Western Cape's most popular nature reserves, Infinity Coffee draws a mix of morning hikers, local regulars, and weekend visitors looking for quality coffee in a natural setting.

-Like most independent coffee shops, Infinity Coffee had the ingredients for a loyal following — a great product, a beautiful location, and a community of people who genuinely enjoyed coming in.
+Like most independent coffee businesses, Infinity Coffee had the ingredients for a loyal following — a great product, a beautiful location, and a community of people who genuinely enjoyed stopping in.
 What they didn't have was a way to formalise that loyalty, track who was returning, or communicate directly with their customer base.

 You can follow Infinity Coffee on Facebook to stay up to date with their specials and events.